A Historic Investment Management Practice

 S&C's Investment Management Group has deep experience in:

 - Regulatory.
 S&C advises on the full range of securities, commodities, tax and other legal and regulatory issues facing both traditional and alternative managers and their managed funds and accounts, and routinely interfaces with regulators on these issues.
 S&C also assists banking organizations with the challenges of sponsorship of hedge funds and private equity funds under the Volcker Rule, as well as with the regulation of derivatives under Title VII of the Dodd-Frank Act.
-S&C's broader financial services expertise positions it well to advise alternative investment clients on financial regulatory initiatives of all types.
+S&C's broader financial services expertise positions it well to advise investment management clients on financial regulatory initiatives of all types.
 S&C also works closely with clients and industry groups on responses to rulemaking and other proposals by regulatory agencies.

 - Transactional.
 S&C represents U.S. and non-U.S. investment advisers, investment banks, insurance companies, family offices, broker-dealers and diversified financial services firms in mergers and acquisitions, joint ventures, financings and related corporate transactions in the investment management area.
 S&C has advised on some of the most complex and innovative acquisitions and dispositions of, and investments in, private equity, hedge fund and registered fund managers.
 S&C's Private Equity Group also represents private equity funds in a broad range of transactions involving portfolio companies, drawing on the Firm's expertise in M&A, leveraged finance, capital markets and tax.

 - Compensation and Succession Planning.
 S&C works closely with private fund sponsors and family offices to most effectively implement management and compensation priorities.
 The Firm also has extensive experience advising clients on issues related to transition and succession planning, including questions related to change of control and assignment of investment advisory contracts, transition of equity ownership and governance.